rnhdev/fpcard-slicer/README.md

 	-q,--quality.
 Specify the output quality (only for jpg output available) -o,--demo.
 If is set, the partial result is output
 ## Limitations
-Only support scanned grayscale images in 500dpi in jpeg or png format
+Only supports scanned images in grayscale at 500 dpi with jpeg or png format
 ## Output example
 ![alt text](test/fcard-01.jpg "fingerprint card")
 ![alt text](test/fcard-01/01_binarized.jpg "scaling and binarized image")